 Fist off, let me start with a harsh statement: American culture of today, as seen though my eyes of a foreigner, is a culture of bullying and loud slogans.
 It is very difficult to remain even-headed amid all the yelling.
 It feels like the rule of the game is, attack or be attacked.
 We are all under a lot of pressure.

-Today, from what my eyes see, many people born into identities that have been historically disrespected and oppressed in America and, more broadly, in the Judeo-Christian cultures, have found that the fastest way to stop the very real pain, generational and individual, is to bully back the people born into identities that historically have been the oppressor.
+Today, from what my eyes see, many people born into identities that have been historically extra disrespected and harmed, in America specifically, have found that the fastest way to stop the very real pain, generational and individual, is to defend one’s heart by bullying back the people born into identities that historically have been the bullshitter and the oppressor, specifically here in America.
 It’s like Yin and Yang.
 “My pain is so much and I had it for so long that I don’t mind it if their kin feel it, too… I don’t have the energy to separate the good ones from the bad ones over there… it hurts, so let them all burn in one fire.”
 It is an emotion.
 It exists (and then there are individual assholes who use other people’s pain opportunistically which is a separate conversation for another time).
 It is a vicious circle that can only be stopped by the willingness to see every participant of this mess as a fellow human being with a family history, with feelings, with a soul.
 Black, white, purple, straight, gay, trans, male, female… an individual human being with a history and with a soul.
 Unique, personally responsible for personal actions, with individual feelings.

 Oh fuck, fuck, fuck.
 So not easy.
 It requires work, wisdom, courage, and a sense of responsibility that does not deliver much immediate gratification.
 But it is the only way to solve it.
 I wish it were easier.
 I wish there were a pill or a hashtag.
 But we have to connect to our spirit to figure this out.
 We all have a spirit, and while our family history is of tremendous significance, it doesn’t care about the color of our skin or the language we pray in.
 We are of one love!